MarkKozel/CompOrgEText/docs/Foundations/Pioneers/vonNeumann.md

 Today's computers contain the same core elements, albeit, considerably faster and smaller.

-The concepts or using a single memory system for *data* and *programs* fundamentally change how computer are built, simplifying the hardware and the architecture complexity.
+The concepts of using a single memory system for *data* and *programs* fundamentally change how computer are built, simplifying the hardware and the architecture complexity.